tannerdolby/eleventy-photo-gallery/about.md

 This is mock text, write whatever you'd like for the about me page.
 Maybe add a picture or some of your recent work!

 ## Contact
+You can find me around the web at the following places:

 <ul class="about-socials">
     <li><a href="{{ site.socials.dribbble }}">Dribbble</a></li>